 Brian Chesky realized that workplace culture is the only sustainable competitive advantage.
 As he explains in the now-famous letter:

 “The thing that will endure for 100 years, the way it has for most 100 year companies, is the culture.
 The culture is what creates the foundation for all future innovation.
 If you break the culture, you break the machine that creates your products.”

-Becoming a culture-first organization has helped Airbnb achieved many successes.
+Becoming a culture-first organization has helped Airbnb achieve many successes.
 It surpassed a $35 billion valuation and hit over $1 billion in revenue for the second quarter of 2019.
-People have checked into an Airbnb nearly 300 times.
+People have checked into Airbnbs nearly 300 million times.

 In 2016, the company was named Glassdoor’s #1 Best Place to Work.
-The company 200 CVs per open position and an average employee tenure that’s higher than Facebook’s.
+The company 200 receives CVs per open position and has an average employee tenure that’s higher than Facebook’s.

 This post describes the key elements of Airbnb’s workplace culture, applying the Culture Design Canvas.

 Note: The sources are listed at the end of the article.

 “Somebody asked me ‘what’s the job of a CEO?’
 What you mostly do is articulate the vision, develop the strategy, and you gotta hire people to fit the culture.
 If you do those three things, you basically have a company.”

 – Brian Chesky